 We have started working with this established accountancy firm.
 The video portfolio will include presentations, topic-specific talking heads, a corporate video, client testimonials and the creation of an optimised YouTube channel.

-We are working on an ongoing and regular basis for the rapidly expanding Diamond Logistics brand.
-This includes coverage of company events, production of vidcasts, filming internal training and comms pieces, and corporate web videos.
+We worked for 4 years on a regular basis for the rapidly expanding Diamond Logistics brand.
+This included coverage of company events, production of vidcasts, filming internal training and comms pieces, and corporate web videos.

 One of our favourite ever projects, despite needing something like 30 setups in 8 locations in the course of a day.
 This was an early use of the Canon 5D and it proved its worth in focussing attention onto subject matter and away from sometimes stark backgrounds.

 This project was to cut together stock footage with a flowing arc and incorporating business stats.
 The video was shown internally at first, then later at the UN.

 The brief from this client was not only to produce a corporate laundry business video that highlighted a specific part of their operation, but which was then well optimised on YouTube so as to deliver maximum SEO benefit – 9000 views to date in fact.